-A research-driven, digitally-delivered learning tool that teachers can learn, practice, and apply in their classrooms.
+A research-driven, IDA-accredited, digitally-delivered learning tool that teachers can learn, practice, and apply in their classrooms.

 An annual literacy symposium where educators and researchers engage with each other at the important intersection of research and practice.

 As a WILSON® Accredited Partner School, AIM offers numerous Wilson® Language Training courses to educators throughout the region.

 A speaker series providing all educators and parents access to the most recent advances in cognitive science and teaching methodologies.

 A series of brief conversations with experts and researchers in the field of literacy and learning.

 The ILM includes core six components for training educators to effectively teach reading and improve student literacy outcomes.

 AIM's Pathways to Structured Literacy programs use the Orton-Gillingham approach to train literacy educators in evidence-based practices.

 Want to learn more about our programs?
 Have a question about registration?
 Here's how to reach us.

 It has been exciting to see the EEGs get up and running in the I.G.N.I.T.E.
 Center Lab as part of AIM's Predicting Literacy Outcomes in Schools research with Haskins Laboratories.
 Our Upper School Student Research Fellows recently helped Haskins faculty run experiments with AIM 5th grade research participants.